SpongeBob SquarePants season 12

 The twelfth season of the American animated television series SpongeBob SquarePants, created by former marine biologist and animator Stephen Hillenburg, began airing on Nickelodeon in the United States on November 11, 2018, and ended on April 29, 2022.
-It consists of 26 half-hours of 48 segments, along with five additional specials, making it the longest season of the whole show.
+It consists of 26 half-hours of 48 segments, along with five standalone specials, making it the longest season of the whole show.
 The series chronicles the exploits and adventures of the title character and his various friends in the fictional underwater city of Bikini Bottom.
 The season was executive produced by series creator Hillenburg.
 The showrunners for this season are Marc Ceccarelli and Vincent Waller, who are also the co-executive producers.
 This was the last season Hillenburg was involved in before his death on November 26, 2018.

 The SpongeBob SquarePants: The Complete Twelfth Season DVD was released in region 1 on January 12, 2021, before several episodes aired in the United States; however, the episode "Kwarantined Krab" was not included on the DVD due to the episode's plot being unintentionally similar to the COVID-19 pandemic, which was ongoing at the time of the DVD's release.